Data extracted in March 2021.

 The statistics of the SES refer to enterprises employing at least 10 employees in all areas of the economy except agriculture, forestry and fishing (NACE Rev. 2 section A) and public administration and defence; compulsory social security (NACE Rev. 2 section O).
 Economic activites are classified using the Statistical classification of economic activities in the European Community (NACE).
-SES 2002 and 2006 are classified in NACE Rev.1.1 whereas SES 2010 is classified in NACE Rev.2.
+SES 2002 and 2006 are classified in NACE Rev.1.1 whereas SES 2010 and 2014 are classified in NACE Rev.2.
 The inclusion of section L (in 2002 and 2006) and section O (in 2010) as well as the inclusion of enterprises with fewer than 10 employees is optional.

 Occupations are coded according to the International standard classification of occupations, 1988 - ISCO-88 (COM) in 2002 and 2006 whereas in SES 2010, 2014 and 2018 are coded in ISCO-08.

-The variable 'Highest successfully completed level of education and training' is classified using the International standard classification of education, 1997 version (ISCED 97) and the education level groupings are as follows: Low level: ISCED 0, 1 and 2 (Pre-primary, primary education or first stage of basic education; Lower secondary or second stage of basic education), Medium level: ISCED 3 and 4 (Upper secondary and post-secondary non-tertiary education), and High level: ISCED 5a, 5b and 6 (Short-cycle tertiary education; Bachelor’s or equivalent level; Master’s or equivalent level and Doctoral or equivalent level).
+The variable 'Highest successfully completed level of education and training' in SES 2014 is classified using the International standard classification of education, 2011 version (ISCED 11) and the education level groupings are as follows: Low level: ISCED 0, 1 and 2 (Early childhood education (‘less than primary’ for educational attainment); Primary education; Lower secondary education), Medium level: ISCED 3 and 4 (Upper secondary education and post-secondary non-tertiary education), and High level: ISCED 5a, 5b and 6 (Short-cycle tertiary education; Bachelor’s or equivalent level; Master’s or equivalent level and Doctoral or equivalent level).
 For SES 2002, 2006 and 2010 International standard classification of education, 1997 version (ISCED 97)

 The regional breakdown is based on the Nomenclature of territorial units for statistics (NUTS).

-The main reasons for initiating the European Structure of earnings survey (SES) were set out in Regulation 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs.
-The objective of the Regulation 530/1999 and the related Commission Regulation 1738/2005 in this domain is to provide accurate and harmonised data on earnings in EU Member States, EFTA countries and candidate countries for policy-making and research purposes.
+The main reasons for initiating the European Structure of earnings survey (SES) were set out in Regulation (EC) No 530/1999 of 9 March 1999 concerning structural statistics on earnings and on labour costs.
+The objective of the Regulation (EC) No 530/1999 and the related Commission Regulation (EC) No 1738/2005 in this domain is to provide accurate and harmonised data on earnings in EU Member States, EFTA countries and candidate countries for policy-making and research purposes.